steph-xue/tenzies-game/README.md

 <br><br>

-![Hold Dice](./images/hold-dice.png?raw=true "Hold Dice") Each die can be clicked on to hold the die it at its current value between rolls.
-The player can then click on the roll button to re-roll the unheld dice.
+![Hold Dice](./images/hold-dice.png?raw=true "Hold Dice") Each die can be clicked on to hold it at its current value between rolls.
+The player can click on the roll button to re-roll the unheld dice.
 <br><br>

 **Tenzies Win**